Autoclaved aerated concrete

 Plasticised, thin coat finishes are common, but here a non-plasticised thick coat render (10mm approximately) was used.
 Some variation in the amount of show-through of the blockwork pattern can be seen in this example, which also illustrates the use of glass blocks as well as more conventional windows.

 Toxicity and breathability

 The aerated nature of AAC facilitates breathability.
 There are no toxic substances and no odour in the final product.
 However, AAC is a concrete product and calls for precautions similar to those for handling and cutting concrete products.
+Dust from AAC contains crystalline silica.
+These particles are small enough to penetrate deep into the lungs and can cause irreversible lung damage.
 It is advisable to wear personal protective equipment such as gloves, eye wear and respiratory masks during cutting, due to the fine dust produced by concrete products.
 If low-toxic, vapour permeable coatings are used on the walls and care is taken not to trap moisture where it can condense, AAC may be an ideal material for homes for the chemically sensitive.